 #analcancer is nothing to be ashamed about, but it CAN be prevented: about 91% of cases are caused by #HPV (which we have a high effective #vaccine for).
 Learn more from the @analcancerfoundation and help spread the word!

 @NOMANCampaign is raising awareness about the a gender-neutral #HPVvaccine and its role in eradicating #analcancer and other associated malignancies through extreme endurance events!
 Check out their advocacy at nomancampaign.org/

 Get to know us!

 Stay in Touch

-Help us spread the word about HPV and associated cancers!
+Help us spread the word about HPV and its connection to anal cancer!
 By signing up for our newsletter, liking us on Facebook, tweeting us, or simply emailing us, you can help us get our message out there about these preventable conditions.
 You can be a part of the movement to help save lives!